 The department's enrollment efficiency overall across the district and combining COUN and SWHS courses has been increasing or holding steady in the last few years.
 In Fall 2020 there was a decrease from Fall 2019 which can be attributed to the pandemic; however, the percentage is near 85%.
-Data for SWHS courses has not been provided.
-AODS was converted to HUSV during a curriclum update, and HUSV then became SWHS during Spring 2023.

 It must be noted that enrollment efficiency in COUN classes can been affected by the offering of several courses targeted towards specific populations, EOPS summer readiness, Learning Communities (Puente, Umoja and APASS) and International Students.
 Learning community counseling classes are set to the enrollment limit of the English class.
 English class limites are set to 25 or 30 while counseling classes are set to 35.
-When a counseling class is linked to an English class due to being part of a learning community, it decreases our efficiency numbers. .
+When a counseling class is linked to an English class due to being part of a learning community, it decreases our efficiency numbers.